 7. Criminal Minds (2005-2017)

 Another long-running TV show with 13 seasons to date, ‘Criminal Minds’ too traverses the path of behavioral analysis of criminals by the FBI profilers, who belong to the Behavioural Analysis Unit (BAU) of the FBI.
 As the story and the series have progressed over the years, many lead characters have either been killed off or have been replaced.
-At times, the number of characters that the series incorporates and the complicated multiple storylines is a little difficult to follow through and the FBI profilers are at times portrayed close to perfection which cannot be the case always.
-Regardless, ‘Criminal Minds’ is a fun-watch but not binge-worthy for a start.
+At times, the number of characters and the complicated storylines make the show a little difficult to follow.
+But the FBI profilers are often portrayed close to perfection, which cannot be the case always.
+Regardless, ‘Criminal Minds’ is a fun watch but not binge-worthy for a start.

 Read More: Shows Like ‘Gossip Girl’